DeadSix27/UnlinkMKV.py/README.md

 # UnlinkMKV.py

-Very crude script to merge linked mkv segment back into a single file, the only reason I made this is because UnlinkMKV didn't work on some files.
+Very crude script to merge linked mkv segments back into a single file, the only reason I made this is because UnlinkMKV didn't work on some files.

 There's no doc, no help and no guarantees.